Cybersecurity Risks of Online Shopping

 Hack attacks are on the rise, and when you are entering your personal details on a mobile device, it leaves sensitive information out there with easier access for cyber criminals.
 Identity theft is more prevalent as customers are quick to enter their credit card information, address, contact details, and even social security number at times.
-While most Companies offering online shopping might be secure and PCI compliant, hackers have been increasingly successful at tricking customers with phishing scams.
+While most companies offering online shopping might be secure and PCI compliant, hackers have been increasingly successful at tricking customers with phishing scams.
 Webpages resembling the authentic ones can be easily created and unsuspecting buyers will then be tricked into entering their personal information and bank details.
 Additionally, links in malicious emails appearing to come from a legitimate Company can cause the launch of a malware infection on devices.

 Cyber attacks are truly bought as easily as online shopping.
 This is because “platform criminality” allows for cyber criminals to go online to cyber marketplaces without having to be computer experts.
 Customers can visit these sites to hire hackers, purchase software which will allow them to gain access to data login details, hardware such as credit card skimmers, and all from the comfort of their own home.
-The software does not need to be installed on your physical device in to order to gain access to your credit card information.
+The software does not need to be installed on your physical device in order to gain access to your credit card information.
 This is why it is so important to be cognizant of your online shopping habits and pay close attention before clicking on a link and filling out financial data before buying alleged goods and services online.

 Since mobile devices have made it so easy to pay for items with one click check out, there are certain precautions you can take to ensure your data is protected.
 The best way to protect mobile devices is to use a PIN (personal identification number or password) and be careful about what apps you use.
 Additionally, it is important to have a way of remotely wiping your data if your phone is lost or stolen.